Back to all guides

 Lead response automation is the process of using software, forms, messages, alerts, and simple rules to handle the first steps after someone contacts your business.
 Instead of relying on an owner or employee to notice every website form, missed call, email, social message, or referral text, the system captures the inquiry and triggers the right next action.

 For a small business, this usually does not need to be complicated.
-A basic setup might send an instant text to the lead, create a CRM record, notify the owner, assign a follow-up task, and send a calendar booking link.
+A basic setup might send an instant text or email, create a CRM record, notify the owner, assign a follow-up task, and send a calendar booking link.
 A more advanced setup might score the lead, route it by service type, alert a salesperson, and send different messages based on urgency.

 The key idea is speed with structure.
 The automation does not replace the human conversation.
 It makes sure the conversation starts while the lead is still paying attention.